 Jennifer Lingler, PhD, MA, CRNP, University of Pittsburgh School of Nursing

 - Communicating Dementia Risk in Diverse Cohorts and Clinical Populations

 Jill Goldman, MS, MPhil, CGC, Columbia University Medical Center

 Gladys Maestre, MD, PhD, The University of Texas Rio Grande School of Medicine

 February 2021: Workforce to Support the Needs of Older Adults

 Tuesday, February 2nd, 2021, 2:00 — 3:30 p.m.
 ET

 Workforce development is challenging under the best of circumstances.
 Preparing a workforce that can meet the changing needs of older adults and persons living with dementia is particularly complicated, but more necessary than ever.
-This webinar will offer workforce strategies and insights to help meet the unique care needs of older adults, including those living with dementia and those in diverse and underserved populations.
-Experts from across the United States will offer their perspectives on this critical area of research and practice.
+This webinar offered workforce strategies and insights to help meet the unique care needs of older adults, including those living with dementia and those in diverse and underserved populations.
+Experts from across the United States offered their perspectives on this critical area of research and practice.

 Presentations and Speakers: